ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 <assemble_module>` modules, the file will be placed at the destination on the target host decrypted
 (assuming a valid vault password is supplied when running the play).

 As of version 2.3, Ansible supports encrypting single values inside a YAML file, using the `!vault` tag to let YAML and Ansible know it uses special processing.
-This feature is covered in more details below.
+This feature is covered in more details :ref:`below <encrypt_string_for_use_in_yaml>`.

 .. _vault_ids: